gorryfair/ack-frequency/draft-ietf-quic-ack-frequency.md

 TBD.

-QUIC ACK_FREQUENCY frames are protected by the normal QUIC security mechanisms {{QUIC-TRANSPORT}}).
-Potentially an ACK_FREQUENCY frame could allow a DOS attack on the return path of a standards-compliant receiver by a malicious/poorly configured server, however the sender has control of many aspects of the receiver behaviour and this as a threat from a well-configured sender.
+AN Improperly configured or malicious sender could cause standards-compliant receivers to acknowledge more frequently than their available resources permit, thus causing a Denial Of Service (DOS) attack.
+However, A sender has control of many aspects of the receiver behaviour and therefore there is no additional threat from a well-configured sender.

 # IANA Considerations {#iana}
 TBD.